Jeff Tedford: Washington

 In 2016, Washington head coach Chris Petersen announced his hiring of Tedford, who served in an offensive consultant role for the Huskies.

 Fresno State

 On November 10, 2016, Tedford was announced as head coach of the Fresno State Bulldogs following the firing of Tim DeRuyter.
 In his first season, Tedford led a Bulldog team that won one game in 2016 to 10 wins in 2017 and an appearance in the Mountain West conference title game.
-In his second season, Tedford's Bulldogs set a school record of 12 wins, including beating Arizona State in the Las Vegas Bowl (31-20) and Boise State in the Mountain West conference championship (19-16).
+In his second season, Tedford's Bulldogs set a school record of 12 wins, including beating Arizona State in the Las Vegas Bowl (31–20) and Boise State in the Mountain West conference championship (19–16).

 Tedford resigned after the 2019 season for health reasons.

 On December 8, 2021, Tedford was rehired by Fresno State to return to the head coach position for the 2022 season.
+On December 1, 2023, Tedford stepped away once more for health reasons.
+On July 15, 2024, Tedford announced he would step down as head coach due to health concerns.